Sammaye/mongoglue/README.md

 This is a very simple ORM designed for MongoDB.

 It is very much designed as a kind of [Fisher-Price](http://www.fisher-price.com/en_US/products/55197) "My First Active Record".
 Irrespective of that fact this ORM has been extensively tested in a live environment (as part of another project) and has been found to be quite fitting to most security needs.

 A lot of the documentation and examples can be found within the `tests` folder where PHPUnit tests are performed on each section of the ORM.
 The file `document.php` and the models in `tests/documents` would be of particular interest to new users.

-## The Why and How of Fry?
+## The Why of Fry?

 I built this as a personal project to understand how other frameworks do Active Record.
 This ORM in fact comes from a MVC framework I built myself to learn how frameworks such as Yii, Lithium and CakePHP (etc) actually work.

 When I decided to incorporate this as a separate module from that previous project the intention I had in mind was to create an Active Record model slimmer and more transparent